zwn29/zwn29/README.md

 -:green_square: I'm a student of computer science

--:orange_square: I'm a developer web and android
+-:orange_square: I'm a developer web and android(newbie)

 -:blue_square: I'm a tech enthusiast